mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 ## Indication of Linkage in the Abstract and Introduction

-The RFC style guide (add ref!) recommends to indicate updates in the abstract and introduction.
+The RFC style guide {{!RFC7322}} recommends to indicate updates in the abstract and introduction.
 Note that both is needed as the abstract is meant to function in a stand-alone fashion.
 This document will keep this practice for the new Amends/Amended by and Extends/Extended by tag pairs as well.
 It is further